Amareteklay/heritage-housing-issues/README.md

 	* The ML model is considered a failure if:

 		* for a given house, the model's predictions are off more than 25% of the time.
-For example, if the model predicts the sale price of a house to be XXX but the actual price is YYY.

 * The output is defined as a continuous value for sale price in USD.
 It is assumed that this model will predict sale price of a house whose relevant attributes are known.
 Inherited houses have known attributes, and their sale prices are predicted by the model.
 For live prediction of sale price of a house other than the four inherited houses, the user can enter the required values for the relevant features and get the prediction in real-time.